bhuisgen/neon-webdocs/docs/neon/configuration/loader/loader/index.md

 The execution interval delay when failsafe mode is enabled.

-The failsafe mode is enabled after any loader operation failure.
-The loader execution will use a shorter execution interval to recover quickly with valid refreshed data.
+The failsafe mode is enabled after any loader failure.
+The next execution will use a shorter time interval to recover quickly with valid refreshed data.
 The failsafe mode will be disabled when all loader operations have been succeeded.

 ### `execWorkers` {#execWorkers}